Origins, Prophesies and the

 Maitreya

-16. "At that period, brethren, there will arise in the world an Exalted One named
+18. "At that period, brethren, there will arise in the world an

-Metteya, Arahant, fully Awakened, abounding in wisdom and goodness, happy, with knowledge
+Exalted One named Metteya, Arahant, fully Awakened, abounding in wisdom and goodness,

 (From the Chinese-Sanskrit sources.)

-17. "In the old days when the Tathagata was living at Rajagriha (Wang-she), on the
+19. "In the old days when the Tathagata was living at Rajagriha

-(Sse-che).
+called Maitreya (Sse-che).
 His body shall be of pure gold, bright, glistening and pure.
-Leaving his home

-he shall become a perfect Buddha, and preach the threefold("Thrice repeated")
+Leaving his home he shall become a perfect Buddha, and preach the threefold("Thrice

 Si-Yu-Ki.
 Vol. 2.
 Pp. 46-7.